gungdr/react-starter/README.md

 # react-starter
-The goal of this project is to make a ready to use" react project structure with basic tools or libraries
+The goal of this project is to make a "ready to use" react project structure with basic tools or libraries

 ## Available Scripts